-In collaboration with energy and tech-based NGOs, experts on the Hatian crisis, and a committee of private donors, The Hwang Family of Silicon Valley are spearheading an assistance program to the recently constructed Hatian village of Canaan.
+In collaboration with energy and tech-based NGOs, Haitian community activists, and a committee of private donors, The Hwang Family of Silicon Valley is spearheading an assistance program to the recently constructed Haitian village of Canaan.
 In celebration of their own Korean roots, they named their organization Three Generation Education, to imply that any generation or nation can contribute to the other, regardless of circumstance.

 Three Generation Education (3GE) rely heavily on private donations.
 They needed a public platform to both drive and receive those donations.